brndd/music-convert.sh/README.md

 ## Future plans

 - Support other files than FLAC (my collection may have a handful of MP3s etc.), avoiding lossy->lossy transcodes
+  - Easiest way to do this would be to use ffmpeg, but ffmpeg is currently very deficient when it comes to embedding album art into Opus files.
+  - Workaround would probably be something ugly like decoding the input file into a WAV using ffmpeg, then encoding that using opusenc.
+    Not very nice and would likely be slow.
 - Turn this thing into a daemon that uses inotify to watch the collection folder for updates and transcodes new/modified files on the fly.
 (Something like this probably exists already.)